compuphase/Black-Magic-Probe-Book/README.md

 While setting up and using the Black Magic Probe has also been covered in wikis and blogs, I found that those description often only scratched the surface of the subject.
 With this guide, I set out to give a more comprehensive account.
 ## Utilities
 Several utilities accompagny this guide.
 Some are small, such as `bmscan` to locate the (virtual) serial port at which the Black Magic Probe is found.
 Another is a helper tool for a specific family of micro-controllers (`elf-postlink`).
 There are GUI utilities and text-mode utilities.
 All have been tested under Microsoft Windows and Linux.
+## Building the software
+Several makefiles are provided for various compilers.
+Use the one that is appropriate for your system.
+Most makefiles include a file called "makefile.cfg" for confuguration.
+Each makefile has a short section near the top to document which macros you can put in makefile.cfg.
+The file makefile.cfg is not in this repository; it should be written by you.
+The makefiles also include a dependencies file (if it exists), called "makefile.dep".
+However, this file is not in the repository either.
+The project builds without this file, but for tinkering with the code, good dependencies are vital.
+To get a dependencies file, you need to run `make depend`.
+This in turn requires that you have the utility [makedepend](https://github.com/compuphase/makedepend) installed.
+### Linux
+Prerequisites are
+* libusb-1.0
+* glfw-3.3

+The development packages for these modules must be present.
+If you build glfw from source (as a static library), you can configure the path to the include files and the library in makefile.cfg.
+### Windows with MingW
+A common stumbling block with the MingW compiler is that it lacks the header and library files for WinUSB.
+The header files are in the Microsoft WDK (and they may come with Visual Studio too).
+These files have the typical "All rights reserved" copyright banner in the header comment, so I cannot distribute them.
+You will have to get them from the WDK or another source.
+The files that it concerns are:
+* usb.h
+* usb100.h
+* usb200.h
+* winusb.h
+* winusbio.h

+The repository for this project contains the file `winusb.def`.
+You can use this file to create an import library for MingW using `dlltool`.
+The command line options to use are documented on top of the file `winusbdef`.
+The location of the header and library files for WinUSB can be set in `makefile.cfg`, see the `Makefile.mingw` for details.
+### Windows with Visual C/C++
+The makefile for Visual C/C++ uses Microsoft's `nmake`, which is a bare-bones `make` clone.
+Generating the dependencies does not work yet at this moment.